Pr0t3an/ha-grabber/README.md

 # ha-grabber
-Grab Hybrid Analysis JSON file once per day
+Grab Hybrid Analysis JSON file once per day(built inscheduler) - maintains json useful for SIEM integration - outputs to new file each time, will add append options maybe at some stage if the need arises

 ----------------------------------------------